Xero

 Xero provides bookkeeping, invoicing, and payroll for small businesses with a cloud-native design built from the start as a web application, rather than QuickBooks' evolution from desktop software.
 It has particularly strong adoption in the UK, Australia, and New Zealand, where it competes closely with QuickBooks for small business accounting market share.

-Pricing: Paid Platforms: Web, iOS, Android Category: Accounting Software Origin: Wellington, New Zealand
+Pricing: Paid Platforms: Web, iOS, Android Editorial rating: 4 / 5 Category: Accounting Software Origin: Wellington, New Zealand

 Xero at a Glance